n8n-io/n8n-docs/docs/insight2/data-sources/elasticsearch.md

 To add a new Elasticsearch database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select Elasticsearch from the modal that pops up.

-Insight² requires the following to connect to your Elasticsearch cluster:
+Insight² requires the following to connect to your Elasticsearch cluster:<br>
 - **Host**
 - **Port**
 - **Username**